Trevor’s Birding

 Hi there Rick.

-Welcome to my blog - sorry about the delay in replying.
+Welcome to my blog – sorry for the delay in replying.

 Not sure about the sound dynamics of crows and ravens in Australia - they all seem loud to me.
 I haven’t experienced birding in America (yet) so I can’t make comparisons.
 They are certainly louder than the Common Crow and the House Crow of Asia (in Thailand and Nepal).